Everything You Need to Know About the Product Owner Role in Scrum

 1. Product vision

 The Scrum product owner is responsible for creating a roadmap for the rest of the team to follow.
 Product owners start by communicating with every single party involved, conducting a market analysis, and understanding the needs of the clients.
-They then use their insights to come up with the required features and a product roadmap, which identifies the long-term and short-term goals for the project team to follow.
+They then use their insights to come up with the required features and a product roadmap, which identifies the long-term and short-term business objectives for the project team to follow.

 The project roadmap is integral for keeping everyone on the same page so it has to be free from any ambiguity.
 Approaching the entire project with a higher perspective and including details such as a rough execution plan and a strategic outline can help in keeping the vision and roadmap as cohesive as possible.